CloudBindle/youxia/appendix_azure.md

 ## Authentication

+The following pieces of information should be setup in your ~/.youxia/config file.

 #### Compute

 The first step is to get authenticated for compute so that you can provision and teardown VMs.
 Here you will require three pieces of information.